How to Get Plastic Bathtub White Again (5 Easy Methods)

 • Chemical reactions: Hair dyes, certain cleaning products, and even exposure to sunlight can react with plastic surfaces and cause yellowing.

-• Age: Over time, the plastic material itself may yellow due to oxidation.
+• Oxidation: Over time, the plastic material itself may yellow due to oxidation.

 Identifying the cause of discoloration helps determine the most effective cleaning method.
 For instance, mineral stains require acidic cleaners, while soap scum responds better to alkaline solutions.